drshahizan/research-design/profile/batch2/annedashini/readme.md

 ### **Introduction** 👋
-Hello!
-I’m Anne Dashini Kannan, a student at UTM Johor.
-I’m passionate about computing and coding and currently pursuing my goal of earning my Master's and PhD.
-In my free time, I enjoy sharing updates about my small business on social media.
-I’m eager to learn, grow, and eventually fulfill my aspirations.
+Hi, I'm Anne Dashini Kannan, a student at UTM Johor with a strong passion for computing and coding.
+I'm currently working towards my Master's and PhD.
+When I'm not hitting the books, I love learning new things about computers through hands-on experience.
+Additionally, I enjoy sharing updates about my new small business on social media.
+While coding and computing are my professional pursuits, running my small business is my personal passion.

 ---
 ### Personal Interests 💡
-- Business
+- Business Ideas
-- Cooking
+- Learn new things in Internet
-- Baking
+- Baking & cooking

 ---